Published on 7 June 2022.

 Running the server in a loop is an improvement.
 Instead of dropping all subsequent requests, we only drop a few.

-The trick, as also demonstrated in the blog post, is to listen on the socket in one process and accept connections and processing requests in another process.
+The trick, as also demonstrated in Alan’s blog post, is to listen on the socket in one process and accept connections and processing requests in another process.
 That way, if processing fails, and that process dies, the socket still stays open because it is managed by another process.

 import os